28

-In this article, we will delve into the key features and benefits of React Query, exploring how it addresses common challenges in state management.
-React JS certification training teaches you a detailed study of React applications.
+In this React Tutorial, we will delve into the installation, core concepts of react query and benefits of React Query, exploring how it addresses common challenges in state management, when to use react query, comparison between libraries( React Query vs Redux vs SWR vs RTK vs Axios)

 What is React Query?

-React Query is an open-source library that simplifies the management of remote and local data in React applications.
+React Query (also called as TanStack Query) is an open-source JavaScript library that simplifies the management of remote and local data in React applications.
 Developed by Tanner Linsley, the library provides a set of hooks and utilities to handle data fetching, caching, and state synchronization effortlessly.

 Unlike traditional state management solutions, React Query is designed to work seamlessly with asynchronous data fetching, making it particularly well-suited for modern web applications that heavily rely on APIs.